Mother’s Day is just around the corner – have you found the perfect gift for your mom yet?

 The day is referred to as Mothering Sunday, as people in the 16th century would visit the church where they were baptized, their ‘mother’ church, on Laetaere Sunday.
 That was called going ‘a-mothering’.
 Later on, domestic servants were given the day off to go visit family and their mother church, and from 1920 and onwards Mothering Sunday has been somewhat overlooked by the more commercial version of Mother’s Day originated in the USA.

 Both in the UK, in the USA and in Denmark, it is custom for spouses and children to buy a mother’s day gift to show their love and gratitude for the mother of the family.
-In some homes, the family members go all in pampering the mother all day and showering her with attention, flowers and breakfast in bed and an entire day of relaxation and fun without any domestic chores.
+In some homes, the family members go all in pampering the mother all day and showering her with attention, flowers and breakfast in bed and an entire day of relaxation and fun.

 The story of Mother’s Day